 On 30th January 2017 an Air Quality Management Area (AQMA) was declared.
 This covers Twynyrodyn Road from the roundabout at the Western end (Tesco's) to the crossroads between Gilfach-Cynon and Arfryn Place.
 It was necessary to declare an AQMA as nitrogen dioxide levels exceeded the National Air Quality Objective at a number of monitoring locations along this stretch of road.
 For more information there is a Detailed Air Quality Assessment and map of the area available below.

 After declaring an AQMA the Council is required to consider methods of improving the air quality in the affected area and to consult the public on its findings.
-During the last twelve months a wide range of measures has been considered but only three of these are expected to be capable of improving the air quality without causing significant adverse effects elsewhere.
+During the last twelve months a wide range of measures has been considered but only three of these were considered to be capable of improving the air quality without causing significant adverse effects elsewhere.

-All of these measures provide advantages and disadvantages to residents, traders and others living in both the affected and nearby areas.
+All of these measures provided advantages and disadvantages to residents, traders and others living in both the affected and nearby areas.

 Details of all of these proposals, and of the Council’s draft Air Quality Action Plan in general, are available below.
-Answers to frequently asked questions, which will be updated as the consultation progresses to address any common concerns, are also available below.
+Answers to frequently asked questions, which were updated as the consultation progressed to address any common concerns, are also given below.